K. T. Rama Rao: Municipal Administration and Urban Development and Brand Hyderabad

-He was assigned the Municipal Administration and Urban Development subject in addition to the Panchayat Raj and Information Technology portfolio.
+Rao was assigned the Municipal Administration and Urban Development portfolio in addition to the Information Technology, Electronics and Communications portfolio.

-For rejuvenation of the polluted Musi River, Rao announced that the state government would approach the Green Climate Fund (GCF), Incheon, South Korea for a loan of Rs 3,000 crore.
-The minister also appealed to the industrialists, manufacturers and hoteliers not to discharge the waste into the drains and warned that action be initiated against the violators.
+To rejuvenate the polluted Musi River, Rao announced that the state government would seek a Rs 3,000 crore loan from the Green Climate Fund (GCF) in Incheon, South Korea.
+He also urged industrialists, manufacturers, and hoteliers not to discharge waste into the drains, warning of action against violators.

-In March 2016, Rao said that the government was ready to form special-purpose vehicles, provide speedy clearances and ensure proper dispute redressal mechanism for firms investing in key infrastructure works, including flyovers, expressways and others in the capital region.
+In March 2016, Rao said that the government was prepared to establish special-purpose vehicles, provide speedy clearances and ensure proper dispute redressal mechanism for firms investing in key infrastructure projects, including flyovers, expressways, in the capital region.

 Rao aimed at revitalising Hyderabad and boosting the state's economy by launching the Happening Hyderabad initiative for 52 events across 52 weeks a year.
-The concept encourages the hosting of several events in the city round the year from music and dance programs to food and art events.
-The Telangana government would partner with various event organisers by providing them financial or branding support, a first of its kind initiative by any state government in India.
+The concept encourages the hosting of various events in the city, from music and dance programs to food and art events. with the Telangana government supporting event organizers financially or through branding, a first for any state government in India.

-Rao replied to a query in the State Assembly in March 2016 that 74 per cent of Hyderabad Metro Rail project was completed.
+Rao replied to a query in the State Assembly in March 2016 that 74 per cent of the Hyderabad Metro Rail project was completed.
 He informed members of the House that the metro line had been laid to an extent of 43 km in a short span of time and claimed that it is a world record for the world's biggest metro project in public private partnership.

-In March 2016, Rao announced that the long-pending Charminar Pedestrianisation Project (CPP) in Old City area of Hyderabad would be completed in the by August and would be opened to public.
+In March 2016, Rao announced that the long-pending Charminar Pedestrianisation Project (CPP) in Old City area of Hyderabad would be completed by August, and it would be opened to public.

-Rao laid the foundation stone for the IMAGE (Innovation in Multimedia, Animation, Gaming and Entertainment) Tower at Hyderabad Knowledge City, Raidurgam of Serilingampally mandal, on Sunday, 5 November 2017.
-The IMAGE Tower will be a centre of excellence with state-of-the-art facilities that will act as a catalyst for animation, visual effects, gaming and comics sectors in Telangana.
+Rao laid the foundation stone for the IMAGE (Innovation in Multimedia, Animation, Gaming and Entertainment) Tower at Hyderabad Knowledge City, Raidurgam on 5 November 2017.
+The tower was launched as a centre of excellence with state-of-the-art facilities for animation, visual effects, gaming and comics sectors in Telangana.

+In December 2024, case was registered against KTR in connection with alleged mismanagement of funds and payments made in bringing the Formula E car racing event to Hyderabad in February 2023, when KTR was the state’s minister for MAUD.